kriti115/Evaluation-of-Frame-Field-Learning-using-Orthophotos/README.md

 ENVIRONMENT SETUP
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

 For setting up the environment use the 'environment.yml' file.
-Run the following in the terminal to create and activate the environment, here it is naed frame_field.
+Run the following in the terminal to create and activate the environment, here it is named frame_field.

 - conda init bash
 - source .bashrc